TARADevOps/tsuki-webshop/DOCKER_setup.md

 ## Overview:

-Desired result of the following document is a deployment of a stack of Docker containers providing a production ready backend that serves PHP code to the application server utilizing PHP-FPM with built in SSL termination & WAF wholly ochestrated by Docker-Compose.
+Desired result of the following document is a deployment of a stack of Docker containers providing a production ready backend that serves PHP code to the application server, utilizing PHP-FPM with built in SSL termination & WAF; wholly ochestrated by Docker-Compose.

 This deployment is comprised of the following technologies:
 ```env